Jonatan6/moo.sh/README.md

 xcowsay

 # How to use it
-First you want to install xcowsat as it is a important part of this script.
+First you want to install xcowsay, as it is a important part of this script.

 On Debian based systems:
 ```